Yes: Live – 1975 at Q.P.R.

 Yes: Live – 1975 at Q.P.R. is a video release of a 1975 concert by the group Yes at Queens Park Rangers' Loftus Road stadium in England.
 Some of the footage was originally broadcast on The Old Grey Whistle Test.
-The performance was available for many years as a bootleg before former Yes manager Brian Lane co-ordinated a 1993 2-volume VHS release and a Japanese two Laserdisc release without any input from the band.
-In 2001, the video was released on a two disc DVD set.
+The performance was available for many years as a bootleg before former Yes manager Brian Lane co-ordinated a 1993 two-volume VHS release and a Japanese two-Laserdisc release without any input from the band.
+In 2001, the video was released on a two-disc DVD set.

+In 2021, a 4CD "Deluxe Edition" of the concert was announced through a leaflet included on the Union 30 Live limited edition boxset, to be released under Takeaway Records, but so far nothing has come of it.